 The claims process after a car accident can be confusing when it comes to seeking damages and getting a recovery.
 Many car accidents result in injuries ranging from minor to debilitating.
 When harm occurs because of someone else’s negligence, a victim typically pursues a personal injury claim with an insurance company.
 However, not all accidents result in injury.
 In some situations, you can file a lawsuit even though you are not physically hurt, but there must be cause to pursue a recovery.

-Consult with an attorney to learn how property or other potential losses apply.
+Consult with a vehicle accident attorney to learn how property or other potential losses apply.
 Most car accident lawyers offer a free case evaluation to assess and determine whether proceeding with a lawsuit makes sense.
 At Siegfried and Jensen, we gladly review the facts and objectively assess your right to compensation.

 What Should You Know About Utah Insurance Claims?